50% OFF on All Courses!

 Which is better, exFAT or NTFS?

-What is the downside of exFAT?
+What’s the downside of exFAT?

 Should I convert exFAT to NTFS?